 Common Name: Italian Corn Salad

-Valerianella eriocarpa is a Annual up to 0.40 metres tall.
+Valerianella eriocarpa is an annual plant that can grow up to 0.40 metres tall.

 It has edible uses.